The Board of Directors (the "Board") elects the Vice Chairman and appoints the Board Committee members

-The Board shall see to the administration of Nordea and the appropriate organization of Nordea’s operations and the overall organization of the Nordea Group’s affairs in accordance with the external and internal framework.
-Furthermore, the Board shall ensure that the Company’s organization in respect of accounting, management of funds, and Nordea’s financial position in general includes satisfactory controls.
+The Board is charged with the organisation of Nordea and administration of Nordea’s operations and the overall management of the Nordea Group’s affairs in accordance with the external and internal framework.
+Furthermore, the Board shall ensure that Nordea's organisation in respect of accounting, management of funds, and Nordea’s financial position in general includes satisfactory controls.
 The Board is ultimately responsible for ensuring that an adequate and effective system of internal control is established and maintained.

-Group Internal Audit (GIA) provides the Board with an assessment of the overall effectiveness of the governance, and risk and control framework, together with an analysis of themes and trends emerging from internal audit work and their impact on the organization's risk profile.
-Further information regarding internal control within Nordea is given here - Internal control process.
+Group Internal Audit (GIA) annually provides the Board with an assessment of the overall effectiveness of the governance and risk and control framework, together with an analysis of themes and trends emerging from internal audit work and their impact on the organisation's risk profile.
+Further information regarding internal control within Nordea can be found here - Internal control process.

 The Secretary of the Board is Jussi Koskinen, Chief Legal Officer.

 The Chairman of the Board is elected by the shareholders at the General Meeting.
-According to the Charter, the Chairman shall lead the Board, contribute to an efficient flow of information within the Board and between the Board and its Committees, and shall be responsible for its effective overall functioning.
-The Chairman is to ensure that strategic issues are discussed with priority as well as that decisions of the Board are taken on a sound and well-informed basis and that documents and information are received in enough time before the meeting.
-Further, the Chairman shall attend to ensuring that the work of the Board is evaluated annually, and that the Shareholders’ Nomination Board is informed of the result as relevant.
+The Board meets in accordance with its annual meeting schedule as well as when necessary.
+According to the Charter, the Chairman is to ensure that the Board's work is conducted efficiently and that the Board fulfils its duties.
+The Chairman is to organise and lead the Board's work, maintain regular contact with the Group CEO, ensure that the Board receives sufficient information and documentation and ensure that the work of the Board is evaluated annually, and that the Shareholders’ Nomination Board is informed of the result as relevant.

 Evaluation of the Board

-The Board annually conducts a self-evaluation process, through which the performance and the work of the Board is evaluated for continuously improving the working methods and efficiency.
-The evaluation is based on a methodology that includes questionnaires to evaluate the Board as a whole, the Chairman and the individual Board members.
-The results of the self-evaluation process are discussed by the Board and presented to the Shareholders’ Nomination Board by the Chairman.
+The Board annually conducts a self-evaluation process, through which the performance and the work of the Board is evaluated for the purpose of continuously improving the work.
+The evaluation is based on a methodology that includes questionnaires to evaluate the Board as a whole, the Chairman and individual Board members.
+The result of the self-evaluation process is further discussed by the Board and presented to the Shareholders’ Nomination Board by the Chairman.

-According to European regulatory requirements, an internal process has been set up for assessing the suitability both of the members of the Board individually and of the Board as a whole.
-This assessment is done when new Board members are to be notified to the European Central Bank and the Finnish Financial Supervisory Authority and whenever appropriate.
+In accordance with European regulatory requirements, an internal process has been set up for assessing the suitability both of the members of the Board individually and of the Board as a whole.
+This assessment is normally done annually as well as in connection with the selection process of new Board members.

 In accordance with the external framework and to increase the effectiveness of the Board work, the Board of Directors has established separate working committees to assist the Board in preparing matters belonging to the competence of the Board.
 Further information regarding the Board Committees is given here.